Prismforce Launches Prism MCP, An Intelligent Gateway for AI-First Talent Operations

 Prism MCP delivers an enterprise-ready MCP Server infrastructure for agentic workforce transformation.

-SAN FRANCISCO, Dec.
-10, 2025 /PRNewswire/ -- Prismforce, a global AI-powered Talent Supply Chain platform company, today announced the launch of Prism MCP (Model Context Protocol) Server — one of the first enterprise-grade MCP designed to power agentic talent operations.
+SAN FRANCISCO and MUMBAI, India, Dec.
+10, 2025 /PRNewswire/ -- Prismforce, a global AI-powered Talent Supply Chain platform company, today announced the launch of Prism MCP (Model Context Protocol) Server — one of the first enterprise-grade MCP's designed to power agentic talent operations.
 Prism MCP serves as a secure intelligent gateway, unifying skills, roles, demand signals, and workflow context into a single governed layer—enabling enterprises to shift from fragmented workforce systems to continuous, AI-driven talent execution.

 With Prism MCP as the enterprise context layer and intelligent agents orchestrating workflows, organizations can unlock high-impact talent business use cases by leveraging Prismforce's Talent Supply Chain capabilities through a single conversational agentic interface.
 Teams can augment staffing and mobility with real-time search & match, skill validation and assessment, constraint checks, and instant refinement of optimal staffing assignments—moving from manual orchestration to adaptive, context-aware execution.